20% reduction of student loan debt

 On this page:

-This one-off 20% debt reduction measure will benefit 3 million Australians with a student loan debt.
-This will remove $16 billion in HELP and other student debt.
+This one-off 20% debt reduction measure will benefit over 3 million Australians with a student loan debt.
+This will remove over $16 billion in HELP and other student debt.

-The indexation and debt reduction measures will reduce total HELP and other student loan debt by nearly $20 billion.
+The indexation and debt reduction measures will reduce total HELP and other student loan debt by around $20 billion.

 Reducing HELP and other student loan debts by 20% means Australians will have less student debt to pay back.